tuosteven/foraminifera_detect/README.md

 # foraminiera_detect
-detect foraminiera by vgg16 using keras.
+detect foraminiera by vgg16 using python.

 you need to create two folders to put the training data and testing data.